nathan-j-brenner/nathan-j-brenner.github.io/_posts/2017-01-21-ngrx-tutorial.md

 - share it between services?
 - NGRX is a solution to this problem
 What is state?
-- the data in your application, or in your ocmponents
+- the data in your application, or in your components

 #### What?
 This is not your classic angular
 Flux => Redux => NGRX (redux with rxjs)
 NGRX is a library with sections like

 1. Store to manage state,

 2. Effects to handle side effects (like making http requests)

 3. Store-devtools: able to see what is the current state of the app

 #### Angular 1 pattern:
 Write the view first, business logic second

 1. Write your static view,
 2. Bind your controller to your view
 3. Write your service
-3. User events toggle methods on services
+4. User events toggle methods on services

 #### Ngrx pattern:
 Write the business logic first, then your views and components

 1. Write your models
 2. Write your events
 3. Write your reducers that select on events